haade-administrator/haade.fr/_posts/en/2024-10-01-home automation-and-heating-saving-the-assessment.md

 ---
 guid: 141
-title: "Home Assistant home automation and heating saving"
+title: "Home Assistant - Automation and heating saving"
 description: "August returns to the video of March 28 concerning heating savings and home automation works and provides figures on its consumption and savings made since February 2024"
 ref: ""
 layout: post